sCrypt-Inc/learn-scrypt-courses/en/course-01/lesson-01/chapter-07/README.md

 ## Put it to the test

-1. The board is an array of 9 bytes, and each byte represents the state of a certain position on the chessboard.
+1. The board is an array of 9 bytes, and each byte represents the state of a cell on the board.
 Refer to `getElemAt` to implement `setElemAt`.